 3. Collapse of banking system

-4. Civi Unrest and National State of Emergency
+4. Civil Unrest and National State of Emergency

 From a prepping perspective, financial problems increase your risk of emergencies and reduce your ability to handle them because you have fewer options and resources.
 Get your money in order.
-After paying the absolute necessities, divvy your savings between the below 5 categories.
+After paying the absolute necessities, divvy your savings (not your gross income) between the below 5 categories.

 💰HOW PREPARE FINANCIALLY

 1. Build a 6 month emergency fund.
 Determine how much the cost of living is for your family for half a year.
-Think only necessities such as, utilities, food, vehicle loan, medical, fuel, etc. (Set aside 50% of your savings to reach this goal)
+Think only of necessities such as utilities, food, vehicle loan, medical, fuel, etc. (Set aside 50% of your savings to reach this goal).

-2. Convert your currency into gold or silver.
+2. Convert your currency into gold, silver, or bartering goods.
 Store in a secure area.
 These valuables will hold their worth after the dollar has become dead in the event of a national crisis.
 (Set aside 10% of your savings for this goal).

 3. Invest in Prepping and Survival needs.
-Build an emergency supplies stash.
-Canned foods, batteries, water filter, dry goods, toilet paper, etc. This can be done in small steps, i.e. each time you go to the grocery just buy 2 extra cans of beans.
+Build an emergency supply cache of canned foods, batteries, water filter, dry goods, toilet paper, etc. This can be done in small steps.
+Each time you go to the grocery, just buy 2 extra cans of beans.
 Attend courses and training events to increase your knowledge in skill sets that would aid in sustainment following SHTF.
-(Set aside 5% of savings for this goal)
+(Set aside 5% of savings for this goal).

-4. Invest in retirement, land, stocks, etc. Create an account to live off of after you retire.
+4. Invest in retirement, land, stocks, etc. Create a savings/investment account to live off of after you retire.
 Save up and buy land away from the city where you could be safe, self sufficient, and not need to bugout from.
-Research and/or hire an investment agent and put money into stocks, real estate, bonds, etc. If there are months when you can't contribute to your longrange investment goal then you need to look into not buying a soda with your meal and get water instead, cancel a streaming service (Netflix), log out of amazon prime (create an insanely long password that you'll have to look up to log back in) so you don't make sporadic purchases.
+Research and/or hire an investment agent and put money into stocks, real estate, bonds, etc. If there are months when you can't contribute to your long-range investment goal then you need to look into not buying a soda with your meal and get water instead, cancel a streaming service (Netflix).
 You can save, you just need to cut out other costs.
-(Set aside 25% for this goal)
+(Set aside 25% for this goal).

 📝Prepping Tip: Spend money on prepping experiences, like a ham radio course, a survival medicine training class, range time and gun familiarization, gardening 101, etc. Spend money on Training first then gear.